segmentio/segment-docs/src/privacy/hipaa-eligible-segment.md

 4. On the **Turn off data encryption?** popup, click **Confirm**.

 > success ""
 > Disabling the data encryption setting does not decrypt existing data, but does prevent any future data from being encrypted.

+### User session timeouts

+Segment will automatically log off users with access to HIPAA eligible workspaces after 15 minutes of inactivity, and they will need to re-authenticate.